 When I came home, I found myself drinking in the simplest things—the blessing of a refreshing breeze, the velvet texture of newly cut grass, a small child’s lilting laughter.
 All the world seemed tender and rooted me in its loveliness.
 I embraced Henry James’s writing advice to be a person upon whom nothing is lost.
 After recovery, my little book about people who lived their defining moments in the presence of a beautiful painting, as I did, has launched me into a new and healthy life.
 I am humbled with gratitude.

-AN INTERVIEW WITH SUSAN VREELAND
+A CONVERSATION WITH SUSAN VREELAND

 Artemisia tells her own story in this novel.
 Why did you choose a first person narrator?